 This is not an easy subject to talk about.
-In law enforcement it is the “elephant in the room” which no one wants to acknowledge or speak about.
-“Don’t look, if we avert our eyes and don’t do anything to admit it exists and is a real problem, maybe it will just go away…”Like anything positive ever happens when you just pretend there’s not a problem and don’t take steps to deal with it.
-Even worse are those administrators who deny there is a problem, refer to officers as “weak” who have killed themselves, and have no policies or programs such as stress reduction, wellness or counseling available to mitigate officer self-inflicted deaths.
+In law enforcement it is the “elephant in the room” that no one wants to acknowledge or speak about.
+Instead, the collective attitude seems to be, “Don’t look.
+If we avert our eyes and don’t do anything to admit it exists and is a real problem, maybe it will just go away.”Like anything positive ever happens when you just pretend there’s not a problem and don’t take steps to deal with it.
+Even worse are those administrators who deny there is a problem at all, and refer to officers who have killed themselves as “weak.”
+Some administrators have no policies or programs such as stress reduction, wellness or counseling available to mitigate officer self-inflicted deaths.

 Item: A police officer battling depression shoots himself at the scene of a car burglary in front of his partner and the car’s owner.

 Item: Two officers from the same agency commit suicide within two months.
 Over the past five years this agency has had four officers take their own lives.

 Item: A lieutenant who was publicly excoriated after a use of force incident involving a mentally ill subject who died from a fall after he was Tasered commits suicide.
 The lieutenant had his badge and gun taken away and was removed from his assignment.

 Item: Less than two weeks after a recently retired officer commits suicide, the retired officer who wrote his obituary takes his own life as well.

 Having survived violent encounters on the streets, only to die at your own hand, is truly a sad statement.